 What should I bring to wear for concerts?

 There are no specific requirements for what should be worn by student performers, beyond an expectation that all dress nicely, if not formally.
 A colorful dress or a white blouse with black pants or skirt for women, a white shirt, tie and jacket, or a black shirt and pants for men are typical.
 We suggest that every student bring an all-black outfit and one black below/white on top outfit, as chamber ensembles may decide to coordinate their dress.

-For concert attendance, especially Faculty Artist Series concerts, which many of our sponsors and donors attend, please dress neatly.
+Please dress neatly for concert attendance, especially artist faculty concerts, which are attended by many of our sponsors and donors.

 Are there athletic facilities available?

 Students may use the facilities at the SMC Athletic Complex during their open summer hours (below).
 The complex contains a fitness room, indoor track, and pool (hours coming soon).
 SMC has many outdoor field and green spaces that may also be used for recreation.
 There is also a Cardio Room in the Dion Family Student Center (2nd floor) that will be available to students throughout the festival.
 Please note students 15 and under must be accompanied by an adult 18 years or older.
 Face masks are not required for GMCMF, as we are all fully vaccinated.

 - Pool: Open swim hours are on Tuesday and Thursday from 5:00 - 7:00 pm.

 Is smoking allowed on campus?